Australia to launch inquiry into embattled public broadcaster

-The revelations prompted labor unions, staff members and politicians to demand chairman Justin Milne’s resignation, only days after ABC fired its managing director, Michelle Guthrie - a decision Milne has publicly backed.
+The revelations prompted labour unions, staff members and politicians to demand chairman Justin Milne’s resignation, only days after ABC fired its managing director, Michelle Guthrie - a decision Milne has publicly backed.

 Minister for Communications Mitch Fifield said in an emailed statement he had asked the secretary of the department of communications and arts to undertake an inquiry to “establish the facts” around the Australian Broadcasting Corporation.